Iceland halts air travel following volcanic eruption | DW | 19.03.2021

 Authorities warned against going near the eruption site.

 "We ask people to stay calm and not under any circumstances go close to the eruption site or on Reykjanesbraut.
 First responders need to be able to drive freely to assess the situation.
-Scientists are working on assessing the eruption," the Icelandic police said on Twitter.
+Scientists are working on assessing the eruption," police said.

 Two flights were inbound to the Keflavik International Airport.